alvaro-budria/NeuSacc/README.md

 python exp_runner.py --mode train --conf ./confs/wmask_DTUscan.conf
 ```

 You may need to slightly adjust the learning rate, the weight decay, as well as the size of the hash grid and MLPs, based on the amount of detail in each particular scene.
+In general, simpler, less detailed scenes will take an even shorter time, while objects containing more high frequency textures may take a bit longer to train.

 ## Environments and Requirements

-Clone repository
+Clone this repository
 ```
 git clone git@github.com:alvaro-budria/NeuSacc.git
 ```